 To improve his written communication skills, Chris will prepare manuscripts for publication and abstracts for the meetings he will attend.
-He has submitted two abstracts based on his work thus far, and I expect that he will continue that during the period of this fellowship.
-I expect that Chris will complete data collection and analyses during the Summer of 2010 for the two behavioral studies that form the basis of his submitted abstracts.
-I expect that he will prepare and submit manuscripts for publication for these two studies in the Fall and Winter, as reflected in the Research Plan - Timeline.
+He has published two abstracts based on his work thus far, which I expect to continue during the period of this fellowship.
+Data collection and analyses for the two behavioral studies that form the basis of his submitted abstracts is nearly complete, and he has begun to prepare manuscripts for submission, as reflected in the Research Plan - Timeline.
 In addition to the writing skills he has gained through the preparation of this application, he will contribute to future grant preparation in my laboratory.
 By presenting at lab meetings and conferences, attending seminars, and preparing manuscripts, grants and abstracts, I expect Chris to develop the oral and written communication skills necessary for scientific success.